MICDS-Programming-Club/Programming-Club-Guides/bootcamp/Java.md

 While completing this track, keep notes somewhere, and store them on your computer.
 That way, you can go back if you forget something.

 ## Download [this book](http://book.goalkicker.com/JavaBook/)
-it is a reference PDF with over 900 pages
+It is a reference PDF with over 900 pages and covers topics with code examples

 ## Advanced topics

-before we begin any advanced topics, you should complete two treehouse courses
+Before we begin any advanced topics, you should complete these two treehouse courses:

 1. Java Unit Testing
 2. Dependency Management with Gradle